rpellerin/rpellerin.github.io/content/berlin-half-marathon-2026-race-report.md

 <figcaption>Race prediction from my Garmin - the big drop is thanks to my new 10k PR</figcaption>
 </figure>

 The last week leading up to the race was really relaxed compared to the weeks before.
-I ran only 27 kms total across Monday, Wednesday, Friday and Saturday.
+I ran only 27 km total across Monday, Wednesday, Friday and Saturday.
 No carb loading, I simply avoided fatty food as well as vegetables and fruits on Saturday.

 <figure class="center">
 <img src="{static}/images/berlin-half-marathon-2026/garmin-training-status.jpg" alt="My training status" />